bernardoaraujor/corinda/docs/README.md

 # Corinda Docs

 Corinda is a concurrency and entropy based hash cracker.
-It takes advantage of the concurrency possibilities of Go Language to learn new password model entropy patterns, as well as to make guesses against a target hash.
+It takes advantage of the concurrency possibilities of the [Go Language](https://golang.org/) to learn new password model entropy patterns, as well as to make guesses against a target hash.

 ## Golang Primitives